Every family needs a strong foundation to build a brighter future

-Partnership: They are willing to partner with Habitat in the construction of the home by contributing “sweat equity” hours (250 hours of labor per adult in the household).
+Partnership: They are willing to partner with Habitat in the construction of the home by contributing “sweat equity” hours (300 -550 hours minimum per household).
 Families agree to care, maintain and repair their own home and yard.
 Families agree to reflect and represent Lake Agassiz Habitat for Humanity in a positive manner.

 Affordability Need: Each family has a household income that falls within Habitat’s guidelines and shows an ability to repay the mortgage.

-For 2016-2017 Family Selection, your Gross Annual income must be within this range in order to be eligible for a Habitat Home.
+For 2023-2024 Family Selection, your Annual Gross Income must be within this range in order to be eligible for a Habitat Home.

 Habitat for Humanity does not give handouts, but instead partners with families in need to provide a simple, decent and affordable homes.

 If you are below our income guidelines for your family size, we recommend contacting one of the following programs for assistance: